A page of serialized scientific fantasy, delivered to your inbox every weekday morning.

 My stories are inspired by the science fiction and weird fantasy genres.
 They are intended to be neither a modern update nor a derivative homage to the pulp magazines of yesteryear.
 Rather, inspired by the enthusiastic creativity and moody ambiance embodied in these publications, they will mix and match various elements of classic fantastic and speculative fiction in ways that I hope you will find exciting and novel.

 Think of Page of Pulp as an alternative (or compliment) to your daily news email.
 Rather than starting your day with the depression and anxiety of current events, why not pour yourself a cup of coffee and take five minutes to enjoy a suspenseful dip into scientific fantasy?
 The stories are serialized, with each episode and entry building on the last.
-For now, the entire archive is available for free, but in the future, previous episodes will only be available to paid subscribers.

 A Martian noir, set in the technological bowels of the Red Planet!
 Follow Lamont Townsend, newspaperman for the Atlantic Free Press, as an assignment to the colonies of Mars spins quickly out of control.
 Lamont is following the trail of a mysterious photograph from the first days of the planet’s colonization; but in the neon-drenched caverns of Cerberus city, he soon finds that his own troubled history is about to catch up with him, and it means business.
 As Lamont struggles to keep ahead of it, he is swept up into a conspiracy beyond even his tortured imagination.